isc-projects/bind9/doc/notes/notes-9.17.18.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

-- When ``dnssec-signzone`` signs a zone using a successor key whose
+- When :iscman:`dnssec-signzone` signs a zone using a successor key whose
   predecessor is still published, it now only refreshes signatures for
   RRsets which have an invalid signature, an expired signature, or a
   signature which expires within the provided cycle interval.
 This
-  allows ``dnssec-signzone`` to gradually replace signatures in a zone
+  allows :iscman:`dnssec-signzone` to gradually replace signatures in a zone
   whose ZSK is being rolled over (similarly to what ``auto-dnssec
   maintain;`` does). :gl:`#1551`

-- ``dnssec-cds`` now only generates SHA-2 DS records by default and
+- :iscman:`dnssec-cds` now only generates SHA-2 DS records by default and
   avoids copying deprecated SHA-1 records from a child zone to its
   delegation in the parent.
 If the child zone does not publish SHA-2 CDS
-  records, ``dnssec-cds`` will generate them from the CDNSKEY records.
+  records, :iscman:`dnssec-cds` will generate them from the CDNSKEY records.
   The ``-a algorithm`` option now affects the process of generating DS
   digest records from both CDS and CDNSKEY records.
 Thanks to Tony
   Finch. :gl:`#2871`